Newton Court

 Newton Court is a neoclassical house, completed in 1802, situated on the hillside above Dixton, 1 mi north-east of the town on Monmouth, in Monmouthshire, Wales.
 It is a Grade II* listed building.
 The stable block is listed as a Site of Special Scientific Interest (SSSI), noted for as a breeding site for lesser horseshoe bats.

 History

 Early land use

 The first major activity on the land, other than evidence of a few prehistoric flints, was in the medieval period, with pottery finds and indications of iron smelting.
-The Doomsday Book mentions that a mill might have been present in the area.
+Domesday Book mentions that a mill might have been present in the area.
 Industry continued through to the post-medieval period, with kiln waste being found.

 A 14th-century manor house was present in the area, possibly on the site of the present-day Newton Court.

 Construction

 The land for Newton Court, on a south-east facing hillside, was purchased by Admiral Thomas Griffin in the 18th century at the same time as the land at Hadnock and was left to his third son, George Griffin, after his death.
 Under George, Newton Court was constructed between 1799 and 1802, possibly to the designs of architect Anthony Keck of King's Stanley in Gloucestershire, who died prior to its commencement.

 The three-storey house was built in the neoclassical style, using coursed red sandstone with Forest of Dean stone dressings and a slate roof.